Joline990/Joline990.github.io/src/content/blog/post-7.md

 To see the code, go to my Github.

 ### Reflection
 Now that I put the code of the Sierpinski2 demo next to this one, they are very similar.
 So I had used this one as a reference, but had almost not looked at it.
-The only difference is that Sierpinski2 used triangles and now it uses diamonds.
+The only difference is that Sierpinski2 used triangles and now it uses rhombuses.
 \
 \
 In hindsight, it was actually not difficult at all.
-The hardest part is finding the coordinates of the centres of the diamonds, but with the help of the two diagonals (I figured it out by myself!) it worked.
+The hardest part is finding the coordinates of the centres of the rhombuses, but with the help of the two diagonals (I figured it out by myself!) it worked.

 <figure>
   <img src="/rhombus/endresult.png" alt="final result" title="Final result">
   <figcaption>Final result: from iteration 1 to 5.</figcaption>
 </figure>

+## Reformulating goal
+As I mentioned last week, I'm still a bit searching in terms of research question, end result....
+After my afternoon walk, I decided to let go of the idea of working with different senses.
+It hindered me from coming up with new ideas because the visual is interwoven into everything and focusing on one sense remains difficult.

+By scanning tutorials from TouchDesigner, I got the idea of making small fractal experiences with 3D fractals: making separate things to show fractals in different ways.
+This way, I can understand how fractals work and use them as an inspirational medium.
+My focus remains clear as a result.
+Above all, I want to explore and understand the potential of 3D fractals, as this is all new to me.

+Here I briefly note what has changed about the scope of the project, so that everything is clear.
+### Core project statement
+For my personal passion project, I want to explore the world of 3d fractals because I am fascinated by these endlessly repeating patterns.
+I want to explore how different software platforms can transform the representation of 3D fractals into small-scale fractal experiences.

+This project focuses on the potential of 3d fractals and demonstrates their versatility for STEAM enthusiasts.
+While it is fascinating to know that fractals have a connection to human well-being, this project highlights the creative and technical potential of fractals rather than their therapeutic applications.
+### Research question
+How can we code a 3D fractal experience that provides (real-time) visual and auditory feedback tailored to the user’s interactions?
+### End result - deliverables
+To be determined later: a technical report or a small fractal experience (simple version).
+## Further
+Furthermore, I already did some research on how to print a 3d fractal just by programming (i.e. not ‘designing’, as in TinkerCad, Blender...).
+And defined a workflow for it based on the information I could find.
+\
+\
+Next big steps:
+- Coding 3d fractal & 3d print it
+- Sources I've saved take a closer look & understand around fractal trees in TouchDesigner & try to make it myself.
+- Looking at other software where you can make 3d fractals that react in real time.